International Cross Border Child Protection Cases

 There are other agencies too that can offer practical advice, direct services and support on handling cross-border cases.
 These include:

 - Children and Families Across Borders (CFAB).
 CFAB runs a national advice line on inter-country casework (funded by the DfE);

 Although the Regulations that support the Convention place a duty on local authorities to respond in a timely way to certain types of request, there is no prescription as to the form that responses should take.
 As far as possible, authorities should follow their existing local procedures, based on a proportionate response to the level of risk of harm to the child.

 Local authorities are encouraged to agree a first point of contact to manage any communications between the Central Authority and relevant frontline staff and to let the Central Authority know the contact details.
-The nominated person should be of sufficient seniority to make decisions on action for international cases, and there should be cover to ensure that urgent requests can be dealt with promptly.
+The nominated person should be of sufficient seniority to make decisions on action for international child welfare issues, and there should be cover to ensure that urgent requests can be dealt with promptly.

 4. Making Requests for Information or Action

 The Convention enables a Local Authority to:

 - Ask another state to provide a report/information to inform decisions on whether child protection measures should be taken;

 - Take action to protect a child at immediate risk of harm, even if the child is usually resident in another contracting state;